aibo-cora/joint-v2/README.md

 <br><br>

-<b>Starting a session</b>
+<b>2.
+Connecting for a server</b>
 <br><br>
 After initializing a <code>JointSession</code> object, you are able to connect to the server using:
 ```swift
   public func connect() { }
 ```
 Observe the <code>status</code> property of the object to make sure the client is connected to the server.

+<br><br>

+<b>3.
+Starting session</b>
 Once connected, you can start the session:
 ```swift
   public func start() { }
 ```
-At this point, the data transfer will begin.
+It is important to note that starting a session is possible without first connecting to a server.
+If this is the case, the framework will begin constructing binary data, but it will not be transported.
+<br>Connecting to a server will begin the transport.

 <br><br><br>
 <code>disconnect(), stop()</code> are available respectively.